Students must not pursue any off-campus employment without proper authorization.

 How to Apply

-All students who wish to apply for Pre-Completion OPT must attend an ISO F-1 CPT/OPT Employment Information Session.
+All students who wish to apply for Post-Completion OPT must attend an ISO F-1 CPT/OPT Employment Information Session.
 Attendance of this session is required to submit your OPT application.

 It will take the ISO up to 10 business days to prepare your new Form I-20 with OPT recommendation, after which you need to submit your application to the USCIS.